decamp/fft/README.md

 ### Bits Fast Fourier Transform Library:
+There are many like it, but this one is mine.

-Contains very simple, pure java implementations of:
+Contains pure java implementations of:
 - 1D Fast Fourier Transform
 - 2D Fast Fourier Transform
 - 1D Fast Cosine Transform
 - 2D Fast Cosine Transform

-The fourier transforms support real and complex numbers.
+1D transforms only operate on vectors where the length is a power-of-two.
+2D transforms only operate on square matrices where the size is a power-of-two.

 ### Build: